 Without a significant preservation and restoration effort, Greens Ledge may meet a similar fate.
 Greens Ledge is currently listed as in “Deteriorated” condition by the National Register of Historic Places, just one demarcation above “Ruins”.
 Structural engineers have determined that significant restoration work needs to be done to keep Greens Ledge Light standing and able to withstand future storms.

-Greens Ledge Light Preservation Society is seeking other highly committed ‘Keepers’ to help us Save Greens Ledge and preserve this icon of costal Connecticut for generations to come.
+Greens Ledge Light Preservation Society is seeking other highly committed ‘Keepers’ to help us Save Greens Ledge and preserve this icon of coastal Connecticut for generations to come.

 Click the icons above to follow us on Facebook and Instagram to stay up to date with our progress.
 Thank you for helping to Save Greens Ledge!